 IMNHC Recap: Uniting for Integrated Maternal and Newborn Health

 PATH representatives from our Integrated Maternal and Child Health and Development, Medical Devices and Health Technologies, and Advocacy and Public Policies teams attended the International Maternal Newborn Health Conference (IMNHC) in South Africa in May 2023.
-It was the first time in eight years that global advocates gathered due to the COVID-19 pandemic.
+It was the first time in eight years that global advocates gathered for this conference.
 Here are our top three reflections:

 Integration is key